Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Numerical Experiments

-In our calculations with the formulae for errors, the following values are used (squared norms of functions $g_{1,2}$ and $f_{1,2}$):
+In our calculations with the formulae for errors, the following values are used (squared norms of the functions $g_{1,2}$ and $f_{1,2}$):

-For clarity, Figure~\ref{picTables} contains the approximation errors in a graphical form.
-One axis shows $k = 0,1,\dots,4$, which determines the projection expansion length: $n = 2^{k+2}$, and another axis shows $m = 0,1,\dots,18$, which determines the sample size: $N = 2^{m+9}$.
-The vertical axis corresponds to the density approximation error.
+For clarity, Figure~\ref{picTables} contains the approximation errors in graphical form.
+One axis shows $k = 0,1,\dots,4$, which determines the projection expansion length, $n = 2^{k+2}$, and another axis shows $m = 0,1,\dots,18$, which determines the sample size, $N = 2^{m+9}$.
+The vertical axis corresponds to the density approximation errors.

-The example under consideration corresponds to the left part of Figure~\ref{picTables}, which presents two surfaces.
+The example under consideration corresponds to the left part of Figure~\ref{picTables} which presents two surfaces.
 The first one (red) corresponds to the obtained computational error, it is formed on data from Table~\ref{tabErrorG1}.
-The second one (blue, with marked nodes) corresponds to the theoretical error according to the formula~\eqref{eqErrorG} at $s = 3/2$:
+The second one (blue, with marked nodes) corresponds to the theoretical error according to the formula~\eqref{eqErrorG} with $s = 3/2$:

-Constants $C_1^g = 0.885$, $C_2^g = 0.276$ are approximately determined based on the condition of a minimum sum of squared deviations between the theoretical error and computational error. \end{Example}
+Constants $C_1^g = 0.885$ and $C_2^g = 0.276$ are approximately determined based on the condition of a minimum sum of squared deviations between the theoretical error and computational error. \end{Example}

-\begin{Example} Let $g_{\nu_1,\nu_2}$ be the density from a two-parameter family~\eqref{eqDensn1n2}, and let $f_{\nu_1,\nu_2}$ be the related distribution function, which is described by the formula~\eqref{eqDistribn1n2}, with the following parameters: $\nu_1 = \nu+1$, $\nu_2 = \nu$ for $\nu = 2$.
+\begin{Example} Let $g_{\nu_1,\nu_2}$ be the density from a two-parameter family~\eqref{eqDensn1n2}, and let $f_{\nu_1,\nu_2}$ be the related distribution function described by the formula~\eqref{eqDistribn1n2}, with the following parameters: $\nu_1 = \nu+1$, $\nu_2 = \nu$ for $\nu = 2$.
 The modeling formula is given in Proposition~\ref{exXiModeling2}.